Do Insurance Companies Share Information

 Can I prevent insurers from seeing my driving history?

 Unfortunately, you cannot.
-Insurers want to make a good decision when choosing the individual to insure and how much to insure.
-These reports will help them check the information to help determine a good premium based on the level of your risk.
+Insurers want to make good decisions when choosing the individual to insure and how much to insure for.
+These reports will help them check information to help determine a good premium based on the level of your risk.

 Do insurance companies have a shared database?